 Lastly, whether you travel for work or leisure, there are ways to stay in shape on the go.

-Insurer Cigna recommends planning your exercise in advance, based on the destination.
+Insurer Chubb Life recommends planning your exercise in advance, based on the destination.
 For example, if you're staying in a hotel with a gym, you can plan some time each day.
 If your destination is in the mountains, there might be plenty of biking, hiking and jogging to do around.
 And if you're at the beach, why not take a walk or swim?

 We're here to help